Where To Do Date Night When You’re MarriedHire a sitter, put on a clean pair of pants, and book a table at one of these 19 great date-night spots.

 You have to break the news that your Italian vacation is going to have to be pushed back because of work.
 For the third time.
 Good thing Cafe Birdie is home to some extremely comforting food.
 Start at Good Housekeeping (the bar in the backyard) for a couple of drinks, and then head inside to the dining room for pastas that will remind him that he doesn’t need to go to Italy for great ragu, and excellent salads that you could only get in California.
 We’d forgive you.

-You have your routines.
-Monday nights one of you cooks and you watch The Bachelor, Tuesday night the other cooks and you watch Drunk History, Wednesday nights you go to the same bar and restaurant for drinks and dinner and then watch a re-run of The Office.
-When it’s time to mix things up, try Oriel.
-This wine bar with not-very-wine-bar food is in a hidden pocket of Chinatown, and between the dimly-lit bar and the elevated light rail line the building sits under, you can pretend you’re in NYC.
-Which all means you should start a new routine - drinking a bottle of wine you’ve never had before to have with a very good steak, and inevitably watching another episode of The Office when you get home.
+You have your routines, most of which involve trading off cooking duties so the other person can watch The Bachelor.
+But when it’s time to mix things up, try Oriel.
+This wine bar with not-very-wine-bar food is in a hidden pocket of Chinatown, and between the dimly lit bar and the elevated light rail line the building sits under, you can pretend you’re in NYC.
+Which all means you should start a new routine - drinking a bottle of wine you’ve never had before, eating a very good steak, and inevitably watching the episode of The Bachelor you recorded when you get back home.

 Sometimes you just need to not be in the house.
 But also, you don’t want to have to think about where to go or what to eat.
 Chez Tex is sort of a wine bar, sort of a neighborhood hangout, and feels like an extension of your dining room where people bring you glasses of pinot.
 It’s a fun place to sit at the bar, chat with the owners over some paella and a nice piece of fish, and realize you went on a date without actually intending to.

 Italian restaurants and date nights are about as married as you are.
 But if it works, it works.
-Seeing as Osteria Mozza is one of the best Italian restaurants in the city, it’s also one of the best date night places around.
-For something a little different, get a couple of the first-come, first-served seats at the mozzarella bar.
-They’ll serve you an inadvisably large amount of cheese, although we’d advise you to leave some room for their pastas too.
+Seeing as Osteria Mozza is one of the best Italian restaurants in the city, it’s also one of the best date-night places around.
+For something a little different, get a couple of seats at the first-come, first-served mozzarella bar.
+They’ll serve you an inadvisably large amount of cheese, although we’d advise you to leave some room for their pastas, too.

 You secured grandparents as babysitters, which means you can be gone as long as you want.
 When time (and money) aren’t really factors, you should head for The NoMad.
-This hotel/bar/restaurant recently arrived from NYC, and really knows what it’s doing on pretty much every front.
-Start with a drink at the Giannini bar downstairs - a cocktail for two served in a rooster-shaped vessel seems appropriate - before moving up to The Mezzanine.
-There you’ll sit on some sort of velvet chair, be able to talk about all the people you saw in the lobby downstairs, and share an entire chicken that has truffle stuffed under its skin.
+This hotel bar/restaurant really knows what it’s doing on pretty much every front.
+Start with a drink at the Giannini bar - a cocktail for two served in a rooster-shaped vessel seems appropriate - before moving to The Restaurant.
+There, you’ll sit on some sort of velvet chair, be able to talk about all the people you saw in the lobby, and share an entire chicken that has truffle stuffed under its skin.
 And probably end up impulse-booking a room at the hotel by the end.

 You met in college, and proceeded to spend almost all your time at your local bar, eating burgers and drinking beer.
 And while married life isn’t exactly that, you always have Hinano when you need a reminder of how it all began.
 This Venice dive bar has sawdust on the floor, pool tables in the back, and burgers grilled behind the bar.
 They’ll probably start playing Aerosmith, too, if you ask.

-You’ve been fighting about whose responsibility it is to refill the Brita all week, but you know you need to make up.
+You’ve been fighting about whose responsibility it is to refill the Brita all week, and you know you need to make up.
 A good way to start would be lovingly hand-feeding each other Ethiopian food.
-The practice is called Gusha, and it’s a pretty key part of a meal at Messob, the best Ethiopian restaurant in Los Angeles.
-But Gusha isn’t the only reason to eat here - the food is fantastic, and if there are just two of you, you’ll probably get to sit at one of the traditional hand-woven tables.
+The practice is called Gursha, and it’s a pretty key part of a meal at Messob.
+But Gursha isn’t the only reason to eat here - the food is fantastic, and if there are just two of you, you’ll probably get to sit at one of the traditional hand-woven tables.
 You’ll just have to figure out whether the two of you can tackle the enormous Super Messob Exclusive plate.
 Just kidding, of course you can.